-CEDLA Master's Programme > Contents and structure
+CEDLA/UvA Master Latin American Studies > Contents and structure

-The curriculum of the CMP corresponds with the research interests of staff members.
+The curriculum of the CEDLA’s Master Latin American Studies corresponds with the research interests of staff members.
 As of 2017, CEDLA’s Research Programme is entitled ‘Reshaping society and the commons in Latin America’.
 It builds on CEDLA’s former research programme, focused on natural and cultural resources (2009-2016).
 Resources include the means available in the world; they may be elementary to societies or simply enhance quality of life.
 Natural resources are usually material (tangible); while cultural resources are usually immaterial (intangible).
 In both cases, using and benefiting from them enriches society, but they may also be used to reinforce unequal power relations.
 Commons is a concept in construction that helps to understand these processes.
 It is broadly defined as tangible and intangible resources shared by a group of individuals shaping patterns of access, use and reproduction.

 The programme consists of the following elements: